When you work hard, resupply, keep watch, and keep everything running, restore up to 1d6 Supply.

-For each dot you have in Mind, you gain influence over one Digital Sphere.
+For each dot you have in Digital Spheres, you gain influence over one Digital Sphere.

 Digital work can take a bunch of forms.
 Describe to the group how you do digital work.
 Maybe you jack in and navigate through cyberspace while your body lies unconscious.
 Maybe you remote control machines and drones through special apparatus.
 Maybe you’re just real good at fiddling wires and buttons or maybe you load disks up into your deck and sling programs from your terminal.[i]